 Most Americans know the value of getting insurance.
-Insurance provides protection against loss of income or large expenditure in the event of unfortunate events.
-In a general motor or property insurance claim, the policyholder typically gets paid a sum equal to the estimated amount damage in case of damage or loss to his car or property.
+Insurance provides protection against loss of income or large expenditure in the event of unfortunate events, for example this Disability insurance is for people that may experience a loss of income or loss of employment because of an illness or injury that could keep them from earning for an extended period of time.
+In another example, in a general motor or property insurance claim, the policyholder typically gets paid a sum equal to the estimated amount damage in case of damage or loss to his car or property.
 The premium paid for insurance is small compared to the proceeds that the policyholder may have the possibility of receiving because insurance works under the premise of “risk sharing”.
 This concept simply means that enough people buy a certain insurance while the probable loss of insured property or life is small such that the insurance company can pay the estimated amount of damage and still continue to do business.

 Sounds like a fair enough proposition, right?
 Unfortunately a number of insurance companies (or their marketing agents) may be engaged in unfair practices.
 It is precisely because insurance is a matter of public interest that California has enacted legislation to protect consumers.
 For example, Insurance Code section 790.03(h) defines a number of acts by an insurance company which may be prejudicial to the insured especially when he is expecting to receive a fair settlement from a claim.
 Common unfair practices include: a company misrepresenting pertinent provisions in any insurance policy so as to deny or minimize the claim; foot-dragging by an insurance in acting in a claim; failure to settle a claim promptly even if the loss has been proven; and advising a claimant not to seek the advice of an insurance defense attorney.
 In sum, these bad faith denial of coverage actions are not only wrong, they are actionable and expose insurance companies to lawsuits that our firm is ready to and has successfully taken to litigation in court.